 How far is The Gates of Heaven from Ubud?

-There are about 50 miles from Ubud, and it takes anywhere from two to three hours to drive the route.
+It is about 50 miles from Ubud, and it takes two to three hours to drive the route.

 Closing Thoughts

-We traveled hours to get to Lempuyang Temple and spent a total of twenty minutes there.
+We traveled hours to get to Lempuyang Temple and spent twenty minutes there.
 Brian, completely irritated at this point, said he’d be happy never to see another temple again.
-When I asked him why he said, “they are all the same, all have the same gates.”
+When I asked him why, he said, “They are all the same; all have the same gates.”
 He is correct.
 All of the temples have gates!

-So does this mean you should not go – absolutely not?
-You are already in Bali so go for it.
+So does this mean you should not go – not?
+You are already in Bali, so go for it.
 Just know what to expect.
 And, if your time is limited, Lempuyang Temple is not the most beautiful or impressive.

 Looking for more posts on things to do in Asia?
 Start here: